tanliuyuan/CSE422S-Project3/README.txt

 This project will require three separate executables: a page replacement simulator vmsim, and two page reference generators: vmgenU and vmgenWS.

+To compile the .cpp source code and produce the executables, run the make file by calling “make” under the source file folder.
+This call will automatically generate all three executables.

+To delete the executables, run “make clean” under the source file folder.

 -------------------------------------------------------------------------------------------
 vmsim
 -------------------------------------------------------------------------------------------

+Example: ./vmsim 3 vmrefs.txt LRU

 accepts three command-line arguments in the following order:
  (a) the total number of physical memory frames (maximum 100), (b) an input filename where a sequence of page references is stored,